 Stress follows the same rules as in *here*'s Catalan or in Nissard Occitan: stress can fall on the final, penultimate, or antepenultimate syllable.

 Catalan grammar is similar to that of Narbonosc, with the most notable differences being in verb tenses.

 As in *here*'s Spanish or in Narbonosc, there is also a neuter article, "o", which is used to turn adjectives or verbs into abstract nouns.
-In Western Catalan, the masculine article "e" is replaced by "o", and there is a distinction in the plural between masculine "os" and feminine "as".
-The elided form s' points to the article's historical derivation from the Latin demonstrative "ipsum", a feature also found in Sardinian and the Provençal dialect of Narbonosc.
+In Western Catalan, like in Aragonese, the masculine article "e" is replaced by "o", and the plural forms are masculine "os" and feminine "as".
+In some dialects, particularly those of the Balearic islands and Northern Catalonia, the elided form is instead "s'" like in regional variants of the Provençal dialect of Narbonósc and Sardinian; this points to the article's derivation from Latin ipsum in these dialects.

 Like in the Gallo-Italic languages or Portuguese, Catalan requires a definite article before names.
 However, a distinct form is used, shown in this table:

 de + definite article: de s', desa, des, desas

 a + definite article: a s', a sa, aes, a sas